Sangeeta-vishwakarma/data-analysis-with-excel/README.md

 ## data-analysis-with-excel
-Employee Turnover Prediction using Data Analysis in Excel:
+Employee Turnover Analysis using Data Analysis in Excel:

 This project analyzes employee data using Excel to identify key factors contributing to turnover.
-By leveraging statistical analysis, pivot tables, and data visualization techniques, it provides actionable insights to reduce attrition and improve employee retention strategies.
+By leveraging statistical analysis, pivot tables, and data visualization techniques, it provides actionable insights in order to reduce attrition and improve employee retention strategies.
 ![Employee](https://github.com/user-attachments/assets/8310f621-65de-4b96-8d11-4884623102eb)
 Dataset size : 554KB Rows: 15000 columns: 10

 Employee Turnover or Employee Turnover ratio is the measurement of the total number of employees who leave an organization in a particular year.
-Employee Turnover Prediction means to predict whether an employee is going to leave the organization in the coming period.
+Employee Turnover Analysis going to tell you what are the possibiliteis and reasons , employees leaving the organization.

-A Company uses this predictive analysis to measure how many employees they will need if the potential employees will leave their organization.
-A company also uses this predictive analysis to make the workplace better for employees by understanding the core reasons for the high turnover ratio.
+A Company uses this analysis to measure how many employees they will need if the potential employees will leave their organization.
+A company also uses this analysis to make the workplace better for employees by understanding the core reasons for the high turnover ratio.

 1. satisfaction_level: Level of satisfaction {0–1}.